dymaptic/GeoBlazor/docs/ReadMe.md

 This folder creates a GitHub Pages website with Jekyll.

 To run Jekyll locally, you need to follow the [Jekyll Installation Docs](http://jekyllrb.com/docs/installation/).
-Then run `bundle exec jekyll serve` from this folder.
+Then run `bundle exec jekyll serve --config _config_testing.yml` from this folder.

 ## XML Class Docs
 The `pages\classes` documents are auto-generated from the XML comments in `dymaptic.GeoBlazor.Core`.
 To update these